silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/03_CMS_Layout.md

+---
 title: Admin Layout
+summary: Add interactivity enhancements to the admin with Javascript
+---
 # CMS layout

 The CMS markup is structured into "panels", which are the base units containing interface components (or other panels),